 The number of sanitizer stations have increased outside of restroom facilities.

-All Regis students living on the residential campus, as well as all Regis community members, are strongly discouraged from attending gatherings with more than 20 people on or off campus during the fall semester.
+All Regis students living on the residential campus, as well as all Regis community members, are strongly discouraged from attending gatherings with more than 10 people (indoor) and 25 people (outdoor) on or off campus during the spring semester.

 All residential lounge spaces and spaces throughout campus academic, athletic and administration buildings will have renewed occupancy limits, clearly posted, varying dependent upon the size of the space.
 It will be common practice to limit the number of individuals in a group to 10, however that may increase given the size of the space.